SuyogSoti/suyogsoti.github.io/_posts/2017-06-13-Oatmeal-Diaries-Launches.markdown

 1. the content of my message will not be revealed
 2. the hacker can not pretend to be me and gain information from Bob

-The obvious answer that came up was that the datat would be modified in some way by a key sy the sender.
-The recepient would then have the corresponding key turn the data back to the way it was before.
-The data would also be signed by the sender in some way so the recipient wll know for sure that I was the one who sent the data.
-There is however a problem that comes with this approact.
+The obvious answer that came up was that the data would be modified in some way by a key that the sender has.
+The recipient would then have the corresponding key turn the data back to the way it was before.
+The data would also be signed by the sender in some way so the recipient will know for sure that I was the one who sent the data.
+There is however a problem that comes with this approach.
 If I was the sender and Bob was the recipient who lives half way around the world, how will Bob and I exchange keys?